modmore/VersionX/readme.md

 $result = $versionX->deltas()->createDelta($id, $type);
 ```

-Here we are getting the VersionX autoloader (so PHP knows where the VersionX classes are), then instantiating VersionX, instantiating our own custom "Object Type", then calling `createDelta()` and passing our custom Object Type `$type` and the `$id` of the object we want to version.
+Here we are getting the VersionX autoloader (so PHP knows where the VersionX classes are), then instantiating VersionX, instantiating our own custom type class, then calling `createDelta()` and passing our custom type class `$type` and the `$id` of the object we want to version.

 You can see an [example of this in the VersionX plugin](https://github.com/modmore/VersionX/blob/3.x/core/components/versionx/elements/plugins/versionx.plugin.php#L41-L42), where we are creating a new delta of a resource when saved.
 The Object Type in this case is `\modmore\VersionX\Types\Resource`.